fingerprintjs/fingerprintjs/contributing.md

 Then open http://localhost:8080 in a browser.
 It's reloaded every time the source code is changed.
+The code of the playground itself is located in the [playground](playground) directory.
+Use a tool like [Ngrok](https://ngrok.com) to open the playground on a remote device.

 To build the playground distribution code (e.g. to upload to a static server), run: